-Many people assume that to shop sustainably – it will not only cost a small fortune but it will also have to be made abroad – meaning that we are increasing our carbon footprint within shipping.
+Many people assume that to shop sustainably – it will cost a small fortune.
 This however is not the case.
-Locally sourced materials and production can be found right here in the U.K, it is just about knowing where to find them and knowing what ‘sustainable’ means to that company.
-At the bottom of this post I have included a quick vocabulary of sustainable terminology to help understand what brands actually mean when they use words such as ‘Fairtrade’ and ‘Organic’.
+Locally sourced materials and production can be found right here in the U.K at a reasonable price, it is just about knowing where to find them and knowing what ‘sustainable’ means to that company.
+At the bottom of this post I have included a vocabulary of sustainable terminology to help understand what brands actually mean when they use words such as ‘Fairtrade’ and ‘Organic’.
 Here are five websites from the UK and USA which I believe are going the extra mile to create a more affordable, sustainable and ethical way of shopping.

 Know The Origin